The 'End-of-life option' is flawed and dangerous

-I was dismayed by the recently published editorial, “The Terminally Ill Should be Given the Choice,” March 10, by the Maryland Independent.
+I was dismayed by the recently published editorial, “The terminally ill should be given the choice,” March 11, by the Calvert Recorder.
 Before I speak to the issue at hand, physician-assisted suicide, I was extremely disturbed by the implication that our District 28 senator should cave to the whims of a faulty public policy poll rather than listen to the concerns of his own constituents.
 Charles County citizens have actively engaged with all of our representatives concerning the euphemistically named “End-of-Life Option Act” each year it has been introduced to express concerns.
-I may not always agree with the policy positions of Delegates Wilson, Patterson, and Davis or Senator Ellis, but I am proud of their virtue in representing constituents in the face of great pressure from House and Senate leadership.
+I may not always agree with the policy positions of Dels.
+Wilson, Patterson, and Davis or Senator Ellis, but I am proud of their virtue in representing constituents in the face of great pressure from House and Senate leadership.

 I am sure that Ms. Cirasole’s testimony was very impactful.
 So was Edward Willard’s testimony in last year’s House hearing where he explained the medical discrimination he faces as a man physically disabled with cerebral palsy.
 In the summer of 2017, his medical wishes were ignored, and he was extubated early during a bout of pneumonia.
 His mother was asked by the doctor if she wanted them to finally give him a tracheotomy or they “could let him die.”
 We should also consider the compelling stories of Randy Stroup and Barbara Wagner who were enrolled in their state medical insurance program (Medicaid) and were denied life-lengthening chemotherapy while simultaneously reminded of their right to “aid in dying.”
 Last year, the physician testifying for the bill told the joint committee, with a shrug, that those patients would have been denied treatment anyway.